Zika-dev/Image-to-QR/README.md

 It can also decode the QR codes back into the image!

 ## Note
-This program uses version 1 QR codes!

-I have only tested this up to 200x200 pixels which worked fine.,
+I have only tested this up to 200x200 pixels which worked fine.

 ## Requirements